 What to Know Before Going on a Nature Retreat

 While there are nature retreats that will keep you in more or less one locale, the majority of them are rather active require at least a moderate level of physical fitness.
-Keep this in mind while gearing up for your retreat to prevent injury.
+Keep this in mind while gearing up for your retreat to prevent injury or burn-out.

 While many retreats focus on quieting the mind, building a relationship with the body, or spending time in nature, creative retreats do things a little differently – they exist to inspire you, teach you new skills, and find new people with which to collaborate.

-There are different types of creative retreats that cater to all mediums, but what each of these retreats have in common is that the people who go on them are looking to enhance their creative flow and deepen their relationship with their higher selves.
+There are different types of creative retreats that cater to all mediums, but what each of these retreats has in common is that the people who go on them are looking to enhance their creative flow, explore their life’s purpose, and deepen their relationship with their higher selves.
 Being creative is inherently a form of wellness, and the feeling of accomplishment and release that one feels through the act of creating can be intense.
 This is the basis on which so many creative retreats are built.

 What to Know Before Going on a Creative Retreat